-It causes an eosinophilia in the FBC – beware given steroids to anyone who has been to an endemic area and has an eosinophilia.
+It causes an eosinophilia in the FBC – beware of giving steroids to anyone who has been to an endemic area and has an eosinophilia.

 Epidemiology and Aetiology

-- Worldwide, up to 370m people are affected
+- Worldwide, up to 370 million people are affected

 - In some rural and remote aboriginal communities in Australia, up to 60% of the population are infected